JamesByers/ESP8266_Alexa_to_IR/README.md

 ##### Image of the completed controller

-![Completed Alexa ESP8266 IR controller](/assets/Alexa_ESP8286_IR_control_v2.png "Completed Alexa ESP8266 IR controller") Yeah, I know that looks like a cold solder joint but it is working fine so I am leaving it as is.
+![Completed Alexa ESP8266 IR controller](/assets/Alexa_ESP8286_IR_control_v2.png "Completed Alexa ESP8266 IR controller") Yeah, I know that looks like a cold solder joint but it is working reliably so I am leaving it as is.